Jessie459/feature-self-reinforcement/README.md

-## Progressive Uncertain Feature Self-reinforcement for Weakly Supervised Semantic Segmentation

-This repo is a PyTorch implementation for paper: Progressive Feature Self-Reinforcement for Weakly Supervised Semantic Segmentation
+This repo is a PyTorch implementation for paper: **Progressive Feature Self-Reinforcement for Weakly Supervised Semantic Segmentation**

 ## Data Preparation